chottosid/OneStopJustice/README.md

 ```

 That's it!
 The system should be up and running.
 Check the technical documentation for more detailed setup instructions and API documentation.

----

-*Built with ❤️ for Bangladesh Blockchain Olympiad 2025*